 - Skiers and boarders technique: If you're descending on skis or snowboard, try heading straight downhill to build up some speed, then angle off to the side off the moving slab.
 If you're close enough to the crown, you can try running uphill to get off the slab, or running off to the side.
 If you're ascending when the avalanche breaks, there's really not much you can do.

 - Snowmobilers technique: If you're on a snowmobile you have the advantage of power.
 Grab some throttle and use your power and momentum to your advantage.
 If you're headed uphill, continue uphill.
 If you're headed across the slope, continue to the side to safe snow.
-If you're headed downhill, you're only hope is to try and outrun the avalanche.
+If you're headed downhill, your only hope is to try and outrun the avalanche.
 Remember that large avalanches travel 60-80 mph and they are difficult to outrun.
-Also remember that a disproportionate number of avalanche fatalities occur when one snowmobiler gets stuck on a slope and another person rides up to help them.
+Also, remember that a disproportionate number of avalanche fatalities occur when one snowmobiler gets stuck on a slope and another person rides up to help them.
 Never go up to help a stuck buddy unless there are several other people in a safe place who can dig you out.
 This, of course, requires that everyone is wearing beacons and shovels and has practiced regularly with them.

 - Grab a tree.
 If you can't escape off the slab, try grabbing a tree.
 But you have to do it very quickly because avalanches quickly pick up speed.
 If you can't grab a tree quickly, then your best friend suddenly turns into your worst enemy.
 After about 4 seconds they can easily be traveling at 40 miles per hour, and you can imagine what a tree feels like at 40 mph.
 (A quarter of avalanche victims die from trauma from hitting trees and rocks on the way down.)